Ziqing19/LabelPixivBookmarks/README.md

   - When you find some works got deleted/private, and you have a previous version of backup, Click on ***Lookup Invalid Works*** and choose the backup to make a comparison.
   - The lookup function relies on the order of your bookmarks.
 By indexing and locating its previous work id, the script would find the information of the invalid work.

+## Show User-label Tags

+- User-labeled tags can be displayed under the work image
+- Enable it in the script manager menu (where you enable/disable this script)

 ## FAQ

+- Some function fails?
+  - Except internal bugs, there are other reasons lead to the function failure
+    - Pixiv UI updates
+    - Browser and script manager compatibility
+  - Please open an issue at [Github](https://github.com/Ziqing19/LabelPixivBookmarks)提交issue
+  - Please note the following information:
+    - Browser and script manager used
+    - How to reproduce the bug
+    - Does it work before?
+    - You might get some error information in the console by pressing F12

 - The ***Label*** button cannot be found on the website
   - Firstly make sure that you are at the correct place, and try to **refresh** before the next step